-Having traveled the coast many times in my life, I always try to stumble on something new and exciting during my treks.
+Having traveled the pacific coast many times in my life, I always try to stumble on something new and exciting during my treks.
 Once when driving back with my sister, we took a detour to Solvang and drove past Ostrich Land.
-Without so much as a question, we pulled in to see what would be in store for us there and it was probably one of the most significant decisions in my life.
-OK, I exaggerated, but still Ostrich Land is pretty cool.
+Without so much as a question, we pulled in to see what would be in store for us there, and it was probably one of the most significant decisions in my life.
+OK, I exaggerated, but still, Ostrich Land is pretty cool.

 - Location: 610 E Hwy 246, Buellton, CA 93427

 Ostrich Land is described as:

 “Our 50 amazing ostriches and emus are adored by people of all ages.
 You can think of Ostrich Land as a zoo.
 Our Ostriches and Emus are here for your enjoyment.
 The backdrop of the landscape on which they roam is quite lovely, and seeing them walking about on the plain that resembles their native desert is like being in another place and time.
 Visitors are invited to feed the animals, or stand back and enjoy the interactions and antics of these unbelievably large birds.”

 When you enter Ostrich Land, you will see a small store, and that is where you pay your fee.
 The store has everything from stuffed ostriches and feathers to ostrich meat and jerky (not from any of the ostriches on this ostrich farm, though).
 The highlight of the stop is paying to get the dog bowl-sized amount of food which you can bring out to feed the ostriches and emus on the farm.